 “A senior officer has raised questions on the BJP government's biased action against the public address system,” Hafeez said.

 Martin is currently serving as the Additional Secretary in the General Administration Department (GAD).
-She began her career in the Civil Service (SCS) before being promoted to the Indian Administrative Service (IAS) on June 12, 2017.
+She began her career in the State Civil Service (SCS) before being promoted to the Indian Administrative Service (IAS) on June 12, 2017.

 She has held various positions, including roles in the Health Department in 2014, Municipal Commissioner of Burhanpur in 2019, and Collector of Niwari district the same year.